polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/10 - Active Events.md

 reusable software, easily maintained and understood by others - And the system is said to have a good architecture and design.
 In traditional programming, a software system with good architecture, is often said to be _"SOLID"_.
 Software guys (and gals) loves acronyms.

+> Good software architecture is like great poetry, explaining it is redundant

 ### Active Events' architecture

 Active Events, just so happens to drastically increase all of the above parameters.
 Or at the very least, make it much easier for you,